Kunitachi District

 “I guess so.”

 Oh, joy, Thackeray sighed to himself.
 He did not want to become senior any faster than necessary.
 He had only half of the discussions memorized.
-The rest he committed to three-by-five cards, and was getting adept at palming them during the discussions.
+The rest he’d committed to three-by-five cards.
+He’d gotten adept at palming them during the discussions.

 But at least streeting was a diminishing horror.